 After Market Goodies

 OK, I went a little nuts here, first up is the Eduard Zoom set (33055) which is usually all I but for most kits as I'm primarily only interested in the instrument panels.
 It also dresses up those radios which I mentioned early are a little plain and provides a few other gizmos and levers to add more detail.

 For reasons I don't remember I also bought the full detail set (32561) which gives you the same color fret as the Zoom set plus two other frets.

-The second fret provides a pilots seat, rudder pedals, ammo belts and who know what all.
-Probably more than I'll want to use but I have it so who knows.
+The second fret provides a pilots seat, rudder pedals, ammo belts and who knows what all.
+Probably more than I'll want to use but I have if I in any case.

 And of course if you want belts and harnesses you need to but yet another set.
 I guess the theory is that if all you want are the belts you can get them that way.